ongage/wpmultienv/README.md

 # wpmultienv - Wordpress Multi Environment
-Allows multiple Wordpress environments in a single server or in multiple servers with quick deployments between environments and tracked versions backed in AWS S3. \
+Allows multiple Wordpress environments on a single server or on multiple servers with quick deployments between environments and tracked versions backed in AWS S3. \
 https://github.com/lupujo/wpmultienv

 # Usage examples: